EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 i.e. which are not rectified, but are associated with (one or more) coordinate transformation which relate the image to a projected or geographic CRS.
-That means that there is some general transformation between the grid cell coordinates and coordinates in an earth-bound spatial reference system.
+That means that there is some general transformation between the grid cell coordinates and coordinates in an Earth-bound spatial reference system.
 This applies for satellite data in its original geometry.

 At the moment, EOxServer supports only referenceable datasets that contain